 - Earn 1% cash back on all other card purchases with no limit to the amount you can earn

 Ink Bold® Business Charge Card is a premium card with an improved upfront bonus and better rewards, but comes with an annual fee (waived the first year).
 The sign-up bonus is worth $500 cash or $625 towards travel – 50,000 bonus points after you spend $5,000 in the first 3 months from account opening.
 You get that extra 25% towards any travel booked at their Ultimate Rewards travel portal with no blackouts or restrictions, and their prices aren’t any more expensive than at an Expedia or Travelocity-type site.

 You also get 5X points per dollar in select business categories, and you have the improved travel redemption option and you can transfer points 1:1 to programs like United Airlines and Hyatt hotels.
 This is a charge card, so there is not interest and the spending limit is more flexible.
 The annual fee is %0 the first year, $95 after that.
 My recommendation would be to try it out for the first year, and see if the premium benefits are worth it for you.
 If not, you can downgrade to a no annual fee version.

 Starwood Preferred Guest® Business Credit Card is the small business version of one of my favorite personal credit cards.
-The sign-up bonus is up to 25,000 Starpoints: 10,000 bonus Starpoints after your first purchase, and an additional 15,000 bonus Starpoints after you spend $5,000 in purchases on the Card within the first 6 months. $0 introductory annual fee for the first year, then $65.
+The sign-up bonus is up to 25,000 Starpoints: Earn 10,000 Starpoints after your first purchase on the Card and another 15,000 after you spend $5,000 in purchases on the Card within the first 6 months of Card Membership. $0 introductory annual fee for the first year, then $65.
 Starpoints from the Starwood Preferred Guest loyalty program are very flexible with multiple redemption options towards free hotel stays, frequent flier miles, and Amazon.com gift cards.
 I use them primarily for free hotel stays or topping up my miles accounts for awards, and actually value them at 2 cents a point or more.